ionathanch/system-f-redex/README.md

 # System F in Redex

-This is an implementation of a Church-style (explicitly typed-annotated) System F (polymorphic) lambda calculus with definitions (let-expression) in Redex.
+This is an implementation of a Church-style (explicitly typed-annotated) System F (polymorphic) lambda calculus with definitions (let-expressions) in Redex.
 Included are:

 ### System F
 * Type synthesis